sonyphoebeb/Angular-projects/README.md

 <br>

-# 🗓️ Date: 11-Oct-2025 - 🌿 Angular Directives Practice – Structural & Attribute
+# 🗓️ Date: 11-Oct-2025 - 🌿 Angular Directives – Structural & Attribute

 This project demonstrates the use of Structural and Attribute directives in Angular with simple, real-world examples.
 It helps you understand how Angular manipulates the DOM dynamically using built-in directives.